 First, don’t panic.
 Unless you’re travelling to an exotic place, there’s probably going to be a grocery store nearby.
 Stop in when you first arrive and stock up on some fruits and vegetables (most of these don’t even need to be refrigerated).
 Grab a few other staples and breakfast foods.
 Eating a good, healthy breakfast will start your day off on the right foot.
 If you hit the hotel buffet or go out for brunch each day, you could be tempted to consume way too many calories before the day is even half over.

 Second, practice portion control.
 Dining out is a special treat and you’re going to want to enjoy your vacation by stopping in the local restaurants and sampling regional cuisine.
 The key here is to just order an entree – skip the appetizer (or make that your meal!) and skip dessert most nights.
 Treat yourself to one special dessert at the end of your trip if you’ve stuck to these guidelines – because after all, you’re on vacation!

-If you would like more information about how Anchorage Bariatrics can help you with a customized weight loss solution, would like to attend a free informational seminar or our Monthly Support Group, please call us at 907-644-THIN.
+If you would like more information about how Anchorage Bariatrics can help you with a customized weight loss solution, or would like to attend a free informational seminar please call us at 907-644-THIN.

 Mashed Avocado – For butter or oil in baking.
 (Remember when we talked about Healthy Fats a couple weeks ago?
 The avocado keeps popping up because it is one of the best foods you can eat!)
 Not all fats are bad for the body.
 Like olive oil and nuts, avocados are high in monounsaturated fats – the good kind – which help maintain healthy cholesterol levels and stave off heart problems.
 In contrast, solid fats like butter are high in saturated fats, which raise cholesterol levels and the risk of cardiovascular disease.